Laurieton - Bonny Hills

 Laurieton - Bonny Hills lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Laurieton - Bonny Hills' population is approximately 19,841 as of August 2025.
-This represents an increase of 1,357 individuals since the 2021 Census, which recorded a population of 18,484.
-The growth is inferred from ABS estimates and validated new addresses between June 2024 (population: 19,487) and the Census date.
-This results in a density ratio of 37 persons per square kilometer.
-Laurieton - Bonny Hills' population grew by 7.3% since the 2021 census, surpassing the SA4 region's growth rate of 4.6%.
-Interstate migration accounted for approximately 85.3% of recent population gains in the area.
+Laurieton-Bonny Hills' population, as of November 2025, is approximately 19,855.
+This figure reflects a growth of 7.4% since the 2021 Census, which recorded a population of 18,484.
+The increase is inferred from ABS data: an estimated resident population of 19,488 in June 2024 and 698 validated new addresses since the Census date.
+This results in a population density of 37 persons per square kilometer.
+Laurieton-Bonny Hills' growth exceeded its SA4 region (4.7%) and non-metro areas, indicating it as a growth leader.
+Interstate migration contributed approximately 85.3% to recent population gains.

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for covered areas, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for uncovered areas.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-Nationally, non-metropolitan areas are projected to have above median population growth, with Laurieton - Bonny Hills expected to increase by 4,223 persons to 2041, marking a total increase of 19.5% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For uncovers areas, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Nationally, non-metropolitan areas are projected to have above median population growth.
+Laurieton-Bonny Hills is expected to increase by 4,223 persons to 2041, a total increase of 19.4% over the 17-year period.

 Frequently Asked Questions - Population